SixSenseMarine/.github/profile/README.md

 All these repositories form part of commercial products and development of the codebase must contribute towards the commercial objectives and the feature roadmap of the [6-Sense Systems](https://github.com/6SenseSystems) product manager(s).
 Pull requests will only be considered if they are on the approved product backlog. *Before forking any repository and starting work on it, approval must be obtained from the administrator for the new features or changes.*

 Contributors to the [6-Sense Systems](https://github.com/6SenseSystems) codebase should follow these guidelines to ensure that the codebase remains consistent.
-Please use the checklists below before commening work as they will be applied during review of all pull requests.

-### Style Guide
+## Style Guide

 The style guidelines below should be implemented.
 An example of code that conforms to these guidelines is shown [below](#code-example).

-**Folders and Files**
+### Folders and Files

 The following guidelines must be followed in setting up a project or creating new code files: